Dylan Moore Player Props: Mariners vs. Blue Jays

 Dylan Moore At The Plate

-- Moore has a double, a home run and four walks while hitting .067.
+- Moore has a double, a home run and four walks while batting .063.

-- Moore has gotten a hit in two of 14 games this season, but has had no multi-hit games.
+- Moore has gotten a hit in two of 15 games this year, but has had no multi-hit games.

-- Moore has picked up an RBI in two games this season, with multiple runs batted in once.
+- Moore has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.